 A few years ago, roughly 90% of all legal marijuana stocks were dogs, scams, and fly-by-night operations.

 There was a huge run, then a huge crash.
 What remained was a handful of companies that were actually legitimate.

 It's unfortunate that it had to go down this way, but it's really no different than any other new, exciting market.

 That being said, a sizable portion of the marijuana space has been cleared of the empty shells and laggards.

-What remains is a market that's a bit more credible than it was just two years ago, a market that's being embraced by a growing number of state, regional, and national governments.
+What remains is a market that's a bit more credible than it was just three years ago, a market that's being embraced by a growing number of state, regional, and national governments.